drubinstein/pokerl/content/docs/chapter-2/observations/index.md

 Although we have not explained the Safari Zone in-depth, we wanted to prevent the agent from walking aimlessly in the Safari Zone.

-### Whether or not the agent has received the gift lapras.
+### Whether or not the agent has received the gift Lapras.

 The Lapras observation is admittedly redundant given the party observation.
 However, Lapras is extremely important for game progression per [The Route]({{<ref "/docs/chapter-1/breakdown/route" >}} "The Route").